 The above quote is especially important for our study of Solomonic magick and Jewish tradition in the age of Christ.
 Eleazar was not said to be a true prophet of God.
 Eleazar possessed none of the authority which comes with the office of prophet.
 Josephus, not being a Christian himself, meant that Eleazar was a proper Jewish exorcist.
 Josephus is not connecting to Eleazar’s power to command demons with any authority working in him from God, save that the exorcist was using symbols and methods first learned in Israel through God’s private revelation to Solomon mentioned in the Tractate Gittin.

 The Validity of Oral Tradition

-At this point, many Christians are apt to stop me in my tracks, pointing out that there are zero true biblical references in the foregoing section.
-This is to say nothing regarding 1st Century Jewish belief or of Christ’s approval with Solomonic power over demons.
-They may argue that all of the foregoing are ultimately verbal traditions, circulating in Israel around the time of Christ, but certainly not accepted by him or the apostles.
+Many Christians are apt to stop me in my tracks, pointing out that there are zero true biblical references in the foregoing section.
+Nothing regarding 1st Century Jewish belief or of Christ’s approval with Solomonic power over demons.
+They may argue that all the foregoing are ultimately verbal traditions circulating in Israel around the time of Christ, but certainly not accepted by him or the apostles.
 But that is simply not the way Judaism thought about oral traditions.
-These verbal traditions which are themselves extra-biblical were considered just as canonical as the Tanakh and the proof is in the Bible itself.
+These verbal traditions, which are themselves extra-biblical, were just as canonical as the Tanakh and the proof is in the Bible itself.